Faleomavaega Titimaea Tafua

 Fuimaono Faleomavaega Titimaea "Dicky" Tafua (born 4 October 1947) is a Samoan former rugby union prop and the former coach of Manu Samoa and the Samoa Sevens rugby team.
 In November 2021 he was elected to the Legislative Assembly of Samoa.
 He is the son of former MP Tafua Kalolo and the brother of former MP Tafua Maluelue Tafua.

 He took up the position of coach in 2006.
 He is a former international for Samoa and captained the first Samoa team that played against Wales in 1989.
 He led Samoa to win their first Wellington sevens and Hong Kong sevens tournament in the 2006/07 season.
 In February 2009 it was announced that Tafua would coach Manu Samoa, replacing Niko Palamo.
 His term in the role expired in November 2011.

 In June 2014 Tafua was appointed interim coach of the Samoa Sevens.
 The appointment was made permanent in August 2014.
 In June 2015 his contract was not renewed.

 In September 2017 he was appointed Manu Samoa coach for a second time for a two-year term.
 In September 2018 his contract was terminated early and the position was readvertised.
 A subsequent claim for unfair dismissal was dismissed by the court.

 Political career

 In October 2021 Tafua announced he would be contesting the 2021 Aleipata-Itupa-i-Lalo by-election as a candidate for the FAST Party.
 He won by over 200 votes.

+On 15 January 2025 he was appointed Minister of Commerce, Industry and Labour following the sacking of Leota Laki Lamositele.
+He supported prime minister Fiamē Naomi Mataʻafa when the FAST party split in February 2025.
+He resigned as minister in April 2025 after he was charged with dangerous driving following a car crash, and was succeeded by Leatinuʻu Wayne Soʻoialo.

+Prime Minister Mata‘afa called a snap election following the government's budget defeat in parliament on 27 May 2025.
+Tafua ran as a Samoa Uniting Party (SUP) candidate and won re-election in his constituency.